Banca Italiana per la Cina: The Banca Italiana per la Cina

 The interests of the Chinese and Italian shareholders within the Sino-Italian Bank soon diverged.
 The bank’s management did not consider the Chinese market and entrepreneurs as commercial entities of importance due to the political uncertainties that characterized China in those years; in addition, local Chinese businesses were generating substantial financial losses for the bank.
-The Sino-Italian Bank was dissolved and renamed Banca Italiana per la Cina (Italian Bank for China) after the deliberation of the assembly held on 14 January 1924 in Tientsin.
+The Sino-Italian Bank was dissolved and renamed Banca Italiana per la Cina (Italian Bank for China) after the deliberation of the assembly held on 14 January 1924 in Tianjin.
 The new registration act was deposited at the Italian consulate of Shanghai on 19 August 1924 and bank’s legal domicile of the new bank was set in Shanghai.
 This time the share capital was entirely subscribed by Credito Italiano in gold valued at 1 million USD and divided into 10,000 shares.
 The Italian Bank for China’s main office was established at Kiukiang Road 16.

-From the 1930s onwards, the Banca Italiana per la Cina became financial intermediary of important confidential transactions between the Italian and Chinese governments, such as the final solution of the question of the Boxer Indemnity, formally resolved with the signing of a memorandum in London by Italian Finance Minister Guido Jung (1876–1949) and Chinese Minister Tse-Ven Soong (1894–1971) on 1 July 1933 and the settlement of the Skoda Loan, always in 1933, a long question that involved several European governments starting from 1912.
+From the 1930s onwards, the Banca Italiana per la Cina became financial intermediary of important confidential transactions between the Italian and Chinese governments, such as the final solution of the question of the Boxer Indemnity, formally resolved with the signing of a memorandum in London by Italian Finance Minister Guido Jung (1876–1949) and Chinese Minister T. V. Soong (1894–1971) on 1 July 1933 and the settlement of the Skoda Loan, always in 1933, a long question that involved several European governments starting from 1912.

 The bank continued to operate without restrictions until September 9, 1943, the day after the armistice signed by Italy with the Allies at Cassibile in Sicily, when Japanese soldiers seized the bank in Shanghai.
 They opened the main safe box, confiscating confidential documentation and the cash available, while the Chinese employees were dismissed.
-Most of the Italian managers and families were detained at the Presbyterian University in Weihsien internment camp (in Shandong province), about 150 miles from Shanghai until the end of the war.
+Most of the Italian managers and families were detained at the Presbyterian University in Weixian Internment Camp (in Shandong province), about 150 miles from Shanghai until the end of the war.
 The bank ceased the operation, despite a long negotiation with the Japanese authorities first and later with the Chinese government after the liberation.
 The detailed reports of these events are still kept in the archives of the bank today held at the Historical Archive of UniCredit Group in Milan.